Dreams of a wedding: the ritual in which your life enters an important union

 Astrological note: A dream of a wedding falling through often comes during tense transits of Uranus through your 7th house, during its aspects to Venus, and in periods when Saturn presses on your 7th house.
 Aquarians, Libras, and Capricorns recognize this dream with particular accuracy.
 If Uranus is now touching your Venus — the Shadow raises the fear of binding, and the dream conveys this through a ceremony that did not take place.

-A Wedding as the Joining of Two Parts of Yourself
+A wedding as the joining of two parts of yourself

-If the joining is calm — integration is underway, and it’s worth not interrupting with new challenges.
-If you see the “masculine and feminine” or “adult and child” as two sides in yourself — you have a living understanding of your many-sidedness; it’s worth protecting and not disowning one side for the other.
-If clarity comes after the dream — the inner wedding has taken place; it’s worth acknowledging as work, not as an accident.
-If there is no “second person” near — this is not loneliness, this is fullness; it’s worth valuing and not urgently seeking an outer partner to complete it.
+If clarity comes after the dream, the inner wedding has taken place.
+Acknowledge it as work, not as accident.
+If there is no “second person” near you, this is not loneliness, this is fullness.
+Value it; do not urgently seek an outer partner to complete it.
 What such a union sometimes brings up, before it can complete, is an important person is missing — one half present, the other not yet arrived at the altar.

 Ask yourself: “Which two parts of me are joining into a greater whole right now — and what helped them finally meet in one space?”